nopSolutions/nopCommerce-Docs/en/developer/tutorials/csp-headers.md

 ### sandbox

 Enables a sandbox for the requested resource similar to the *iframe sandbox* attribute.
-The sandbox applies a same origin policy, prevents popups, plugins and script execution is blocked.
-You can keep the sandbox value empty to keep all restrictions in place, or add values: *allow-forms allow-same-origin allow-scripts allow-popups, allow-modals, allow-orientation-lock, allow-pointer-lock, allow-presentation, allow-popups-to-escape-sandbox,* and *allow-top-navigation*
+The sandbox applies the same-origin policy, prevents popups, plugins, and script execution is blocked.
+You can keep the sandbox value empty to keep all restrictions in place, or add values: *allow-forms allow-same-origin allow-scripts allow-popups, allow-modals, allow-orientation-lock, allow-pointer-lock, allow-presentation, allow-popups-to-escape-sandbox*, and *allow-top-navigation*

 ```html
 sandbox allow-forms allow-scripts;